Who should play Irom Sharmila in a Bollywood blockbuster?

 The end of the epic 16-year fast by the activist Irom Sharmila Chanu on 9 August should make the Indian government heave a sigh of relief.
 Her repeated arrests over the years should have embarrassed any government with an iota of shame.
 But clearly not the Indian government.
 Sharmila’s fast used to continuously put focus on the brutal practices of the Indian state, particularly the Armed Forces (Special Powers) Act (AFSPA).
 Now, though the practices will continue, the focus will end.

 If people have missed a certain irony, let me state it.
-Mainstream media attention was showered on this event about Sharmila like never before—not when she began, not when she was fasting, not even when she was forcibly fed by tubes, not when she was arrested innumerable times—This signaled that she could potentially be someone with whom one could conduct business as usual.
-In short, she could be accommodated within the “mainstream” and hence this new gushing focus, a focus that will be short lived.
+Mainstream media attention was showered on this event about Sharmila like never before—not when she began, not when she was fasting, not even when she was forcibly fed by tubes, nor when she was arrested innumerable times—this signaled that she could potentially be someone with whom one could conduct business as usual.
+In short, she could be accommodated within the “mainstream” and hence this new gushing focus, one that will be short lived.

 For proof of the media’s apathy, look no further than the coverage of her fast.
 Sharmila’s fast pointed at a deeper disease.
 If focusing on that did not get as much press attention as the end of the fast, the media’s priorities and what constitutes an acceptable narrative is clear.
 It is not that the disease has gone away but now, with the end of the fast, India thinks that the stench is manageable and uncomfortable discussion about the symptoms that Sharmila’s fast symbolised can be obliterated.
 Now she can be refurbished and reinvented in Delhi’s eyes on a comeback path to the mainstream, an outsider wanting to be an insider, a “Northeastern” Kejriwal of sorts.
 This failure of imagination is deliberate.
 This media circus designed to obfuscate rather than to delve deeper.
 India has failed Sharmila because it never wanted her to succeed.

-Note: Correction: An earlier version of this story had stated 30 women had disrobed, not 12.
-The error is regretted.